Hiya, this is all about Mariette Jansen and how I got where I am today…. and I am still on my journey. Will I ever arrive?

 The emptiness I subconsciously experienced was being filled with an obsession on food and body image and grew into a full-blown eating disorder.
 Calorie counting, meal planning, good days, bad days, beating myself up, shame, desperation, disgust and anger were all part of the obsession.
 But…………… nobody knew.

-My career progressed and people around me thought I was doing great: international career, setting up my own business, great cars and holidays to the Caribbean…… And then, late thirties and aware of who I was (still struggling with the eating disorder), I met my prince!
+My career progressed and people around me thought I was doing great: international career, setting up my own business, great cars and holidays to the Caribbean…… And then, late thirties I met my prince!
 He was from England and I moved over here to be with him and check out if we could make it together.
 We did.
 We even multiplied!
 After the birth of my first boy, I had to give up my corporate job, which I did not like anyway, and started freelancing and training as a psychotherapist.
 That was heaven!
-At last, I could dig even deeper into myself and help others to dig and it was called work!
-I managed to work through my eating disorder, which was a deep and dark process, and it really helps me in understanding and supporting my clients.

 I had arrived professionally.
 I thought.
 Of course, that was only the starting point.
 I was always into exploring the deeper layers, interested in theories, in what makes us tick, what will help us human beings to improve our lives .
-The job of psychotherapy and teaching counsellors to be, gave meaning to my explorations, as I could help others.
+The job of psychotherapy gave meaning to my explorations, as I could help others.
 So, I kept on exploring and studying, and I kept on sharing that as a ‘service provider’.
 And then…… the lightbulb moment when I realised that all the emotional turmoil, life’s challenges and difficulties, all come back to stress, as in feeling out of control: emotional stress, physical stress, and if you learn how to deal with stress, you learn how to deal with life.
-The easiest and most effective way to deal with stress is to disengage and the easiest way to do that is with mindfulness meditation.

 After 15 years of working with individual clients, I have designed my own coaching approach, which has worked with everyone – so far.
 It is about aligning thoughts and feelings, keywords are courage and acceptance, and it is also exciting!
 Getting out of your darkness, finding ways to move forward and seeing the light.
 It is positive, it is fun (really quirky exercises), it is most of the time not that difficult, but oh may, does it move you on……..